omarreis/LangTool/README.md

 TODO: Localize LangTool !!!!   :)

+But wait...There is more!

-You may also need to localize Delphi default dialog texts ( Yes, No etc).
+You may want to localize Delphi default dialog texts ( Yes, No etc).
 This is not done by TLang.
 To do that copy FMX.Dialogs.pas to project directory and change it as described in this stackoverflow answer (the one by omarreis)